Prismatic cohomology relative to $\delta$-rings: The prismatic crystal

 The following is a slightly stronger version of \cite[Thm.~3.1]{bms2}, namely descent for differential forms where we also vary the base ring.

-\begin{lemma}[Descent for differential forms] Let $(R/A)\to (R^0/A^0)$ be a map of pairs of animated rings where $R\to R^0$ is $p$-completely an effective descent morphism and let $(R^\bullet,A^\bullet)$ denote the \v{C}ech nerve.
+\begin{lemma}[Descent for differential forms] Let $(R/A)\to (R^0/A^0)$ be a map of pairs of animated commutative rings where $R\to R^0$ has universal $p$-complete descent and let $(R^\bullet,A^\bullet)$ denote the $p$-completed \v{C}ech nerve.
 Then, the natural map